JakeDuke/Split-Strings/other-peoples-solutions/Quazar.md

 ## Solution Explanation

-This solution starts by creating an empty string.
-Then in a for loop, she concatenates the letters in reverse order from the argument to the new string.
-Finally she returns the newly constructed string.
+This solution starts by checking if the string length is even.
+Then he devided the string into array of pairs using regular expression "/\w\w/g" and .match() method.

 ---

 ## Language Features

-Dimitrk used a couple String features:
+Quazar used:
+* Ternary operator
 * Concatenation
-* String.length
+* String.match
-* String indexing
+* Regular expression

-And a for loop checked by the length of the string.

 ___